Synchron Brass

 • Compressed, slightly muffled and saturated sound.

-• Features similar characteristics compared to the Elite Strings "Amber" preset.
+• Features similar characteristics as the Elite Strings’ "Amber" preset.

 5. Glacier

-• Features similar characteristics compared to the Elite Strings "Glacier" preset.
+• Features similar characteristics as the Elite Strings’ "Glacier" preset.

 6. Golden Times

-• Why just hear about the good old days if you can enjoy it yourself?!?
-The Hollywood of the 40ies and 50ies is always around the corner.
+• Why just hear about the good old days if you can enjoy them yourself?!?
+The Hollywood of the 1940s and 1950s is always around the corner.

-• Features similar characteristics compared to the Elite Strings "Golden Times" preset.
+• Features similar characteristics as the Elite Strings’ "Golden Times" preset.

 7. Enraged